 Megan's Law Sex Offender Maps

-California's Megan's Law provides the public with certain information on the whereabouts of sex offenders so that members of our local communities may protect themselves and their children.
+California's Megan's Law provides the public with certain information on the whereabouts of sex offenders, to protect members of our local communities.

 - The law is not intended to punish the offender and specifically prohibits using the information to harass or commit any crime against an offender.

 - Megan's Law Map service is provided by the State of California Office of the Attorney General.